-You can check where your super is by using ATO online services through myGov.
+You can check where your super is by using the ATO's online services through myGov.

-If you would like to consolidate your other accounts into your Goldman Sachs & JBWere Superannuation Fund account you can do so online, or over the phone.
+If you would like to consolidate your other accounts into your Fund account you can do so online, or over the phone.

 Before combining your super you should consider whether this is right for you and check for any fee or insurance implications.